 - It is extremely difficult to diagnose correctly.

 - It is relatively rare, occurring in on average 30 per 100,000 persons, and it usually strikes suddenly.

 ABOUT MGA of WPA

-- Founded in 1955, MGA of WPA is one of the oldest and largest organizations of its kind in the US.
+- MGA of WPA is one of the oldest and largest organizations of its kind in the US.

-- MGA is small but powerful.
-Our talented staff of four serve people from 26 counties in PA, parts of New York, Ohio, West Virginia and Maryland, plus we respond to calls and emails from all over the US.
+- MGA serves people from 26 counties in PA, parts of New York, Ohio, West Virginia, and Maryland, plus we respond to calls and emails from all over the US.

 - Our service partner, the Allegheny Health Network, classifies MGA as a regional center of excellence.

-- We provide accurate diagnosis, treatment, care coordination, and advocacy to patients and their families.
+- We provide expert diagnosis, treatment, care coordination, and advocacy to patients and their families.

-- Last year, MGA served a total of 688 patients through our treatment center and other services provided by the Allegheny Health Network, and MGA staff provided 12,502 units of service in education, advocacy and outreach.
+- Last year, MGA served a total of 657 patients and MGA staff provided 12,623 units of service in education, advocacy and outreach.

 Maree Gallagher Phone: 412-566-1545 email@example.com